StryderUK/3D-Assorted-Brackets/README.md

 # 3D-Assorted-Brackets

-Files need rotating to suite best print position on the plate
+Models need rotating to suite best print position on the plate